spack/spack/lib/spack/docs/basic_usage.rst

 ``spack list``
 ^^^^^^^^^^^^^^

 The ``spack list`` command prints out a list of all of the packages Spack can install:

 .. command-output:: spack list
+   :ellipsis: 10

+There are thosands of them, so we've truncated the output above, but you can find a :ref:`full list here <package-list>`.
-The packages are listed by name in alphabetical order.
+Packages are listed by name in alphabetical order.
 A pattern to match with no wildcards, ``*`` or ``?``, will be treated as though it started and ended with ``*``, so ``util`` is equivalent to ``*util*``.
 All patterns will be treated